FREE SHIPPING On All Orders Over $99

 Miscanthus Soil Type

-Miscanthus grass will thrive in a wide variety of soils but prefers a neutral or slightly acidic pH level.
-Well drained soil is a must when growing Miscanthus grass.
+Miscanthus grass will thrive in various soils but prefers a neutral or slightly acidic pH level.
+Well-drained soil is a must when growing Miscanthus grass.

 Miscanthus Sunlight Requirements

 Plant your Miscanthus in full sun for the best results.
-Full sun will allow the most intense fall color possible, which depending on the variety can be purple, red, orange or gold.
-Sun is also the main proponent of flower production allowing the plants to produce a large quantity of healthy blooms.
+Full sun will allow the most intense fall color possible, which, depending on the variety, can be purple, red, orange, or gold.
+Sun is also the leading proponent of flower production allowing the plants to produce a large quantity of healthy blooms.

-Part sun or shady conditions are not ideal and therefore not suggested.
-When planted in these area Miscanthus tends to flop down instead of standing tall and arching as it should.
+Part sun or shady conditions are not ideal and, therefore not suggested.
+When planted in these areas, Miscanthus tends to flop down instead of standing tall and arching as it should.

 How to water Miscanthus Grass

 Water moderately and allow the soil to dry between watering sessions.
-Once planted water deeply and thoroughly to settle.
-In an average soil watering should be limited to 1-2 times per week until the plant is established.
-Once established this drought tolerant plant should not require supplementary watering except for during extremely dry periods.
+Once planted, water deeply and thoroughly to settle.
+An average soil watering should be limited to 1-2 times per week until the plant is established.
+Once established, this drought-tolerant plant should not require supplementary watering except for during extremely dry periods.